GeorgeDong32/SYSU_Matrix_2022/README.md

 * If you need to find the latest answer, please go to the [Latest Codes](https://github.com/GeorgeDong32/SYSU_Matrix_2022/tree/main/Latest%20Codes) folder
 * If you need answers from the past period, please go to the [All Codes](https://github.com/GeorgeDong32/SYSU_Matrix_2022/tree/main/All%20Codes) folder
 * If you need to get questions, please go to the [Questions](https://github.com/GeorgeDong32/SYSU_Matrix_2022/tree/Questions) branch to find them, which have been classified by week and may not contain class questions
+* If you want to submit your code and participate in repo maintenance, please go to [CONTRIBUTING.md](https://github.com/GeorgeDong32/SYSU_Matrix_2022/blob/main/CONTRIBUTING.md) to check the contribution document